karllhughes/learn/_posts/2020-09-25-email-marketing-tools.md

 ---
 layout: post
-title: Email Marketing Tools for Startups
+title: The Best Email Marketing Startup Tools
 description: One of the most effective ways to encourage repeat visitors to your startup, to engage paying customers, and to improve conversion rates is to capture email signups.